chrahunt/tagpro-neomacro-plus/README.md

 5. Enemies in base
    Format: `-` `[number(1)]`
-   Mnemonic: `-` because enemies in base is usually negative.
+   Mnemonic: `-` because having enemies in base is usually negative.
    **Example**
    Input: `-` `2`
    Output: "Number of enemies in base: 2"